quasarframework/quasar/extras/README.md

 | [Bootstrap Icons](https://icons.getbootstrap.com/) | 1.10.3 | `bootstrap-icons` | Bootstrap Icons font | Requires: @quasar/extras 1.10+ | [License](bootstrap-icons/LICENSE.md) |
 | [Animate.css](https://animate.style/) | 4.1.1 | Use `animations` prop | Bundle of animations you can use in your website/app | | [License](animate/LICENSE) |

-> Install one of MDI v5, MDI v4 or MDI v3, but never together at the same time.
+> Install one of MDI v6, MDI v5, MDI v4 or MDI v3, but never together at the same time.

 > Note that ionicons v5+ no longer comes with a webfont.
 ### SVG